 - Monitor credit reports.

-Two months after Conner discovered his father’s charges, his stepmother moved to Conner’s father’s home.
+Two months after Conner discovered his father's charges, his new wife moved to Conner's father's home.
 The siblings used the move as a new beginning for their dad.

 They cleaned house financially.
-He had six credit cards, and Conner’s sister whittled those down to one debit card connected to his credit union and two credit cards.
+He had 6 credit cards, and Conner's sister whittled those down to 1 debit card connected to his credit union and 2 credit cards.
 She also reviewed expenses, put her father on a budget, and set up automatic bill paying and direct deposit into a checking account for any income.
-Conner’s stepmother’s daughter had already taken over financial management of her mother’s affairs, paying the bills and giving her mother an allowance.
+Conner's stepmother's daughter had already taken over financial management of her mother's affairs, paying the bills and giving her mother an allowance.

 Educate your parents about the scam du jour.
-A good way to do that is to sign up for AARP’s free Fraud Watch Network, to stay plugged in to what may be happening in the area of the country where your parents live.
-In fact, this could be a good tactical way to start a conversation: Just ask, “Have you heard about the latest scam?”
+A good tactical way to start a conversation is to just ask, "Have you heard about the latest scam?"

-Money management can be handled in a divide-and-conquer strategy, advises Schmitt.
-In Conner’s family, for example, because his sister lives near their father, she has taken on the duties of monitoring credit card accounts, bill paying, and checking credit reports regularly.
-His stepmother’s daughter checks the couples’ bank accounts and debit card use daily.
+Money management can be handled in a divide-and-conquer strategy.
+In Conner's family, for example, because his sister lives near their father, she has taken on the duties of monitoring credit card accounts, bill paying, and checking credit reports regularly.
+His stepmother's daughter checks the couples' bank accounts and debit card use daily.

 In addition, Conner is doggedly working to get some of his father's money for the newsletter subscriptions refunded.
 So far, he has recouped $26,000.

 There are a few handy technological tools for fighting fraud.
-These are “virtual safety nets,” says Schmitt.
 One layer of protection to consider is FidSafe®, a free, secure online safe deposit box, to save digital backups of electronically scanned essential documents such as bank and investment account statements, birth certificates, insurance policies, passwords, tax records, wills, and more.